binbashar/le-ref-architecture-doc/CONTRIBUTING.md

 ### Collaborate on fixes for security vulnerabilities in private forks

 Working in the open means that it is impossible to hide things.
-And yet, sometimes you will want to work on some changes in the code in private, for example when fixing a security vulnerability.
+And yet, sometimes you will want to work on some changes to the code in private, for example when fixing a security vulnerability.

 Working on a fix in the open might allow attackers to reverse engineer the bug and attack our users.
 Since GitHub provides a mechanism to easily create a private fork of our repo, please use this